gammasoft71/xtd/docs/documentation/Guides/xtd.core/delegates_and_lambdas.md

 ```

 As you can see, the delegate body is just a set of expressions, like any other delegate.
-But instead of making it a separate definition, we introduced it ad hoc in the creation of `func<ustring, const ustring&> rev`.
+But instead of making it a separate definition, we introduced it ad hoc in the creation of `func<string, const string&> rev`.

 # See also
 ​